01F0/flashforge-finder-dashboard/README.md

 # flashforge-finder-dashboard
 A simple dashboard for FlashForge Finder printers.
-Uses a flask backend api to communicate with the meters.
+Uses a flask backend api to communicate with the printers.

 ![Dashboard example image](https://github.com/01F0/flashforge-finder-dashboard/blob/master/example.png)